-Ice damming can result in water damage to your home.
+Ice dams can result in water damage to your home.

 When snow accumulates on a roof, it can melt and then re-freeze in the form of ice that creates a “dam” or ridge along roof edges.